tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **How did they qualify?** *Combat Log: Day 86 of SA qualifiers.
 Skol supplies running low.
 Game 7 has been delayed until after Sooths gets back from church for Nossa Senhora Aparecida.
 Rumor is the group stage may be played out again after we discovered Thunder Predator's coach was standing outside a window our entire series.*

 **What can we expect?** This is only the second time a South American team has even appeared at an International, so expectations are tempered.
+Lest we forget, however, this is the same PaiN that beat Liquid in a Bo1 and then a Bo3 during the ESL Birmingham group stage, so a few upsets are definitely on the table.

 **How to sound smart talking about PaiN** "Did you know that Puppey has competed in every single TI?
 Yeah competed."

-**What would success look like?** A result more memorable than the SG e-sports Kiev Major run to become the new go-to moment whenever people argue over the strength of SA Dota.
+**What would success look like?** A result more memorable than the SG e-sports Kiev Major run to become the new watershed moment whenever people argue over the strength of SA Dota.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="/blog/img/ti8teams/stormbanner.png" alt="Banner"></p>